vrnetlab/vrnetlab/topology-machine/README.md

 Last but not least, there is a template mode which you can use to produce configuration for your mangement system, which in turn is provisioning the routers.
-Since the provisioned configuration of the virtual routers needs to align with the "physical" topology built by tcpbridge it makes sense to let topology machine assist you in producing this service config.
+Since the provisioned configuration of the virtual routers needs to align with the "physical" topology built by vr-xcon it makes sense to let topology machine assist you in producing this service config.

 Use `--template` to produce output based on the provided topology information